 |Example: direct labor (salary of a worker, Over timer…), Direct material and manufacturing supplies.||Example: Depreciation, Salary of administrative Staff, Rental, Insurance…|

 In manufacturing, direct cost is the raw material that can be tracked to the finished goods.
 They can be physically identified, and their costs are similarly allocated to each product.
 Moreover, it also includes the direct labor that physically involved in the production process.
 Without them, the raw material will not convert into finished products.

 For example, in PC manufacturing, the direct material includes Monitor, Hard disk, Ram and CPU, and mainboard.
 We know exactly how much we spend on each set of the computer by total all these material costs.

 In order to assembly all these materials, we need to hire the workers who work on set up, inspection to ensure that the PC works fine.
 The salary for these people classified as the direct cost, they work consistent with the number of PC complete.
 The more we produce, the more we spend on them.

 Besides direct cost, PC manufacturing requires us to have some more expenses such as factory rental, machine depreciation, utilities and staff salary (management, Administrative, Marketing…).
 These expenses will almost remain the same even the production change.
 And it practically impossible to tract these expenses to the physical product.

 Why do we need to understand the direct and indirect costs?

 It is very important to understand the difference between direct and indirect costs as it will help us set a competitive price in the market without hurting our profit.
-When we know the ultimate cost of the product, we can play around with the price to reflect with some external factors such as competitors.
+When we know the ultimate cost of the product, we can play around with the price to compete with the competitors.